How to File a Complaint

 - A lawyer represents one party to a transaction while also the attorney for the other side.
 This is a conflict of interest and is generally prohibited unless both parties are fully aware of the situation and consent to it.

-If you believe that your lawyer has engaged in unethical conduct, download the Board's Grievance Complaint Form (PDF - 46KB).
+If you believe that your lawyer has engaged in unethical conduct, download the Board's Grievance Complaint Form Fillable or (PDF).
 Once you have filled out the form, mail it to the Board’s office to start the process.

 Fee Arbitration Disputes